maths/moodle-qtype_stack/doc/en/CAS/Differential_equations.md

 If `derivabbrev:true` then `'diff(y,x)` is displayed in STACK and Maxima as \( y_x \).

-* Extra brackets are sometime produces around the differential.
+* Extra brackets are sometimes produced around the differential.
 * You must have `simp:true` otherwise the display routines will not work.

 ## Manipulating ODEs in Maxima